 If you can’t stand eating leftovers, add other recipes that are quick, easy and clean.

-Recipes for these meals were adapted with permission from Workweek Lunch.
+The vegan weight loss recipes for these meals were adapted with permission from Workweek Lunch.

 Easy Spicy Vegan One-Week Meal Plan